aspose-total/Aspose.Total-Products/total/en/net/conversion/pdf-to-rtf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to RTF via .NET" h2=".NET API to Export PDF to RTF on Windows, macOS, and Linux without using Microsoft Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of APIs that enables developers to add powerful document manipulation and conversion features to their .NET applications.
+It includes the Aspose.PDF for .NET API, which provides advanced PDF processing capabilities, and the Aspose.Words for .NET API, which provides powerful document processing features.

+The Aspose.PDF for .NET API allows developers to convert PDF files to DOC format.
+It supports a wide range of features, including the ability to extract text from PDF documents, convert PDF documents to images, and convert PDF documents to other popular file formats.
+It also supports the ability to add annotations, watermarks, and digital signatures to PDF documents.

+The Aspose.Words for .NET API enables developers to render DOC files to RTF format.
+It supports a wide range of features, including the ability to create, edit, and convert documents, as well as the ability to insert, delete, and manipulate text, images, and tables.
+It also supports the ability to add headers and footers, and to apply formatting to documents.

-[Aspose.Total for .NET](https://products.aspose.com/total/net/) is a powerful API to add document manipulation and conversion features inside your .NET application.
-By using advanced PDF Processing API [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can convert PDF file format to DOC.
-After that, by using powerful Document Processing API [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render DOC to RTF.
+Aspose.Total for .NET is a powerful suite of APIs that provides developers with the tools they need to add powerful document manipulation and conversion features to their .NET applications.
+With the Aspose.PDF for .NET API, developers can convert PDF files to DOC format, and with the Aspose.Words for .NET API, developers can render DOC files to RTF format.
+Together, these APIs provide developers with the ability to create, edit, and convert documents, as well as the ability to add annotations, watermarks, and digital signatures to PDF documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}